Research and higher education policy

 The Society is continuing to monitor and respond to developments in policy that relate to geographical research and teaching in higher education, particularly in relation to funding, in consultation with the geographical community.

-UK human geography number 1 in the world
+UK human geography number one in the world

 - UK human geography ranks number one in the world

 - It is an empirically and conceptually innovative, diverse, vibrant discipline that in many areas sets the intellectual agenda